Install Durable Glass Alternatives in Your Business

 - Harder to Cut

-Acrylic plastics, often referred to by familiar trade names like PlexiGlas and Acrylite, is strong, lightweight, and more resistant to impact than standard glass.
+Acrylic plastics, often referred to by familiar trade names like PlexiGlas and Acrylite, are strong, lightweight, and more resistant to impact than standard glass.
 It’s highly weather and chemical-resistant, and it is available in a variety of sizes, shapes, and textures.
 Customers may order sheets cut to size, to maximize yield and keep your costs down.

 Acrylic Plastics – Sheet Sizes and Colors Available

 - Acrylic Plastic Sheet Sizes – Standard sheets sizes range from 48×96″ to 72×120″, with thicknesses ranging from .030 inches to four inches.
 Custom thicknesses and sheet sizes are available depending on order size.
-BGS Glass Service has access to many specialty versions with features such as enhanced UV filtering, UV transparency, increased abrasion resistance, and increased impact resistance for custom ordering.
+BGS Glass Service has access to many specialty versions with features such as enhanced UV filtering, UV transparency, increased abrasion resistance, and increased impact resistance for custom orders.

 - Colors and Textures – Acrylic plastic sheets are available in clear, translucent, and fluorescent colors, opaque colors, and a variety of surface textures.